-Here is a list of things we need to create you an event listing on EyeJack.
+Here is a list of things we need to create you a listing on EyeJack.

 Short description of the event, art, location, artists involved.